ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 ![Ten Seconds Math](https://i.imgur.com/Hh56ycO.png)

 Remember to separate the game logic from the DOM operations and user interactions in your JavaScript code.
-In this project, you'll find two JavaScript files: `tenSecondsMath.js`, which holds the game logic and `application.js`,which will contain the DOM manipulation.
+In this project, you'll find two JavaScript files: `tenSecondsMath.js`, which holds the game logic and `application.js`, which will contain the DOM manipulation.

-The goal is to be able to play the game without the interface, using the browser's console.
-So the first code we will build is the `tenSecondsMathGame` class.
+The goal is to be able to play the game without the interface, using only the browser's console.
+So the first code we will build is the `TenSecondsMathGame` class.

 :::info
 We will provide a possible solution but feel free to find a better one on your own and share it with the class :)